Web copy is like Batman. How? Let me explain.

 Be consistent with the:

+Fluency heuristic – the easier an idea or information is to understand, the more likely it is to be accepted.
 Developing a style that has consistent formatting and structure.
-The copy and other on-page elements of your web pages working together only increases the persuasiveness of your copywriting.
+The copy and other on-page elements of your web pages working together will only increase the persuasiveness of your copywriting.

 YoastSEO’s readability tool has an acceptable frequency of long sentences of 25% or less and passive sentences at less than 10%.
 Using editing tools statistics will keep your writing consistent so clarity isn’t an issue.